parazeeknova/zephyr/.github/README.md

 # For minio buckets, create the following buckets from the MinIO console at http://localhost:9001
 `uploads`, `temp`, `backups`

-# 4. Start the development containers if not already started
+# 4. Start the development containers if not already started (optional)
 pnpm run docker:start # (optional if you want to start the containers manually)

+# 5. Setup the environment variables automatically
+pnpm run env:local # (skip if you ran: dev:aio)

-# 5. Set `.env` variables form `.env.example` file (optional if you want auth and other services)
+# Set `.env` variables form `.env.example` file manually (optional if you want auth and other services)
 cp .env.example .env # Unix/Linux/Mac
 copy .env.example .env # Windows
 # Read the `.env.example` file for more information
 # Some useful commands are:
-pnpm run env:check # Check if all the required environment variables are set pnpm run env:fix # Fix the missing environment variables (local development only) pnpm run env:validate # Validate the environment variables
+pnpm run env:validate # Validate the environment variables

+# 6. Prisma migrations
+pnpm run prisma:up # (skip if you ran: dev:aio)

 # 6. Start the development server
 pnpm turbo dev